gaehlerm/SoftwareEngineering/README.md

 `Total variables = method arguments + class variables`

 Global variables should not be used, so we neglect those.
 Still, with having function arguments and class variables at the same time, it is very easy to exceed the recommended amount of 3 variables.
 This is the main reason why I don't recommend using classes too much, but rather use procedural programming instead.
+And if you use classes with complitaced methods, there should be hardly any class variables at all.
+Otherwise its complexity will blow up.

-A method might access only a few of the class variables.
-However, one does not know until one has read all of the methods and sub-methods involved.
+A method might access some class variables.
+However, one does not know this until one has read all of the methods and sub-methods involved.
 Furthermore, one has to check whether a method changes the class variables or not, except if it uses the C++ `const` expression.
-It is recommended to use methods with only one or maybe two arguments to keep the complexity as low as possible.
+You should really try to keep the total number of variables as low as possible.
+This is the only way to keep the code maintainable.

 Following the SRP, functions can only be either a query or a command [https://en.wikipedia.org/wiki/Command%E2%80%93query_separation], but never both at the time.
 The code does not become more readable when violating this rule.
 In the best case you gain one line of code because you don't have to make an additional check.
 But at the same time you make the code more confusing as two responsibilities are much harder to deal with than only one.
 And potentially saving one line of code is not worth violating the SRP.
 A common anti pattern with that respect is returning a boolean flag on a set command.